Home Buying & Selling

 7. Have the Home Inspected

 In the same vein, having a potential home inspected by a professional shouldn’t be overlooked.
 When deciding on an inspector, make sure they operate with a valid license or are insured.
 If possible, attend the home inspection.
 While you’ll receive a written report at the end, having an inspector answer your questions as they occur is the best way to understand potential problems.
 Like a real estate agent, an inspector has more knowledge and experience than the average person would on their own.
-You have the option to add an inspection contingency to your offer to further protect yourself should any issues come up in the inspection.
+You have the option to add an inspection contngency to your offer to further protect yourself should any issues come up in the inspection.

 8. Don’t Be Afraid to Negotiate